Please drag & drop 3 more SECTION elements to below this section. If you enable sections 6 and 7, you must drag and drop 5 more SECTION elements.

 If you wish to go fast, go alone.
 If you wish to go far, go together― |

-APRIL/MAY/JUNE 2024
+JULY/AUGUST/SEPTEMBER 2024

 UUWF IN PERSONUnitarian Universalist Women's Fellowship (UUWF)

 UUWF is a community of women seeking to enrich the lives of its participants as well as the lives of the women and children of Santa Fe through donations to local Santa Fe charities.
 UUWF activities are open to any woman in the community, and it’s not necessary to be member of UU Santa Fe to participate.
-For more information about UUWF and to receive our emails about upcoming events, email us at uuwfsantafe@gmail.com. |
+UU Women's Fellowship Annual Retreat September 27-29 the Chi Center.
+This year's retreat, meeting at the beautiful Chi Center outside of Galisteo, still has space for women attendees.
+A nonrefundable deposit of $125 per person received by June 16 holds a spot for you.
+With the theme "Keeping Our Balance in Difficult Times" the retreat brings lots of opportunities for fellowship, reflection and growth.
+For more information, please contact Sue Gee at or Carol Nolden via the UU Santa Fe office.
+For more information about UUWF and to receive our emails about upcoming events, email us at [email protected]. |

 Below are initiatives and information regarding our justice activities.